Lisa-Crowell/DesignPatterns/README.md

 Visitor
 ##
-Not all patterns are present, but repo will be updated often
+Not all patterns are currently present, but repo will be updated often